Welcome to Your New Hampshire Bar Association!

 Members can log their minutes through the Attorney Reporting Tool (ART) available through their member portal on our website.

 The Practical Skills Course (required by the NH Supreme Court) must be taken within the first two years after being sworn in to the New Hampshire Bar Association.
-This includes attorneys who have previously practiced in other states and those who are inactive members of the New Hampshire Bar Association.
+This includes attorneys who have previously practiced in other states.

 This course must be taken in person.
 Watch for COVID related updates.